 The temples swelled with the intoxicating aromatics of incense.

-The swirling smoke was a divine offering and accepted as communication between mortals and gods.
+The swirling smoke was a divine offering and was accepted as communication between mortals and gods.

 Priests and priestesses anointed the heads of statues with oils and burned incense of myrrh three times daily at the foot of honored deities.

-Oils were also used to bless the heads of soldiers before charging into battle.
+Oils were also used to bless soldiers' heads before charging into battle.